-There’s not a lot of things in the world that can look as discouraging as a pile of unwashed dishes.
-After devouring a fantastic meal, the last thing you want is to clean up that stack of dirty pots, pans, plates, and utensils.
+Do you love the convenience of a dishwasher but don’t want to invest in a built-in one?
+There are not a lot of things in the world that can look as discouraging as a pile of unwashed dishes.
+After devouring a fantastic meal, cleaning up that stack of dirty pots, pans, plates, and utensils is the last thing you want.
 Of course, you can always throw them in the dishwasher.
 But what if you don’t have one?

 The good news is that you don’t have to settle with handwashing a mountain of dishes.
-Regardless of whether your space is big or small, a portable dishwasher can be your new best friend.
+Whether your space is big or small, a portable dishwasher can be your new best friend.

 How can a dishwasher become portable?

 If you’ve always thought of dishwashers as large boxes that stay in place under the kitchen counter, you’re not alone.
-A lot of people, especially those who have little space, have usually never heard of this portable appliance.
+Many people, especially those with little space, have usually never heard of this portable appliance.

 What makes the dishwasher portable is the set of rollers underneath that allow you to move and store the unit everywhere.
 These rollers make it easy for you to start a dishwasher load anywhere and store it away when not in use.
 They’re not as big as their permanent counterparts, but they’re able to hold a decent amount of load.